 You can read the transcript of the video below.

-Kiran and Wendy Magain-Shah is a foster carer with Slough Children First.
+Diane and Tony Harrison are foster carers with Slough Children First.

-If Kiran and Wendy has inspired you to find out more about fostering then please complete the online enquiry form and one of our advisors will be in touch to talk it through with you.
+If Diane and Tony have inspired you to find out more about fostering then please complete the online enquiry form and one of our advisors will be in touch to talk it through with you.
 There’s no commitment, but it could be the start of an exciting new journey.